Incandescent Light Bulb vs LED Energy Consumption: Which is More Efficient?

 Understanding the Initial Investment Cost

-LED bulbs are known for their energy efficiency and long lifespan, but their initial purchase price can be higher than that of incandescent bulbs.
-This upfront cost can be a deterrent for some, but it’s important to look at the bigger picture.
+Although LED bulbs are known for their energy efficiency and longevity, their purchase price can be significantly higher than traditional incandescent bulbs.
+This initial expense might deter some consumers, but weighing the overall benefits is essential.

 Cost Comparison